I do actually like them.

 Up there perhaps with synergy and deep dive, but a blended approach is essential. by this I mean don’t neglect print or email marketing, don’t shy away from tweeting because you feel it adds no value.
 Work at all.
 You know when you put kale, kiwi, coconut water and some other ridiculous additions in a blender and it comes out all rich and good for you – marketing should be like that.
 Add a bit of everything.
 Don’t forget the kale, even though you don’t like it at all.

-I partner in a web design company where I craft the content and promote businesses via social media marketing.
-I have three websites of my own and a portfolio of about 13 to manage with Paul so I’m bound to say you need a website.
+I craft the content and promote businesses via social media marketing on Get Pro Copy Ltd. I have three websites of my own and a decent portfolio of about 13 to manage with so I’m bound to say you need a website.
 You do.
 If only to add credibility to your Instagram bio, your Twitter profile etc. A new mobile-friendly website is much cheaper and more memorable than a weekend at Center Parcs.

 82% of us browse online via tablets and smartphones.
 I’m writing this blog on my iMac (subtle brag), but I don’t boot that up to have a look on Twitter, to window shop on Amazon or eBay or to have some bants on Facebook.
 That’s all done on iPhone and iPad – a true Apple sheep I am.
 Your website has to render on a mobile device, images and text have to be perfect and loading speeds need to be fast otherwise that time-limited opportunity will pass you by.